lemlac/mulem/docs/reference.md

 end)
 ```

 The same keyword for creating functions is also used for function type notation.
-If this seems confusing, just remember where the context is: if it's being used as a type, it means a *function pointer type*; if it's being used as a value, it's a *lambda function*.
+If this seems confusing, just remember where the context is: if it's being used like a type, it means a *function pointer type*; if it's being used like a value, it's a *lambda function*.

 ```
-action: mu fn(int, int): int    -- Declaring a variable with a function type. action = fn(a, b) = a + b       -- Passing a function to the variable as a value.
+action: mu fn(int, int): int    -- Declaring a variable with a function type. action = fn(a, b) = a + b       -- Passing to the variable with a function value.
 ```

 Note that if you try to declare a function with the name `fn`, it will throw an error.
 This prevents potential gotchas and silent errors.
 The exception is if it's the last value in a block, then the return value of that block is a function.